otmr/otmr/README.md

 ```
 **NFTs**

-NFTs to enable digital use and collection, some will include sticker packs for auction winner on foundation
+NFTs to enable digital use and collection, some will include sticker packs for the first collector on foundation

 > [foundation](https://foundation.app/@otmr)